 Basics of the All-in roulette strategy

-As you can probably tell from the name of this roulette strategy, it’s about going all in.
-It’s extremely volatile, which means that you have a great chance to lose your entire bankroll in just one game round.
-However, at the same time it retains the highest expected value of all strategies in this article, and possibly the highest roulette expected value you can ever achieve with any given bankroll and amount you want to win.
+As you can probably tell from the name of this roulette strategy, it’s about going all-in.
+It’s an extremely volatile strategy, which means there’s a great chance of losing your entire bankroll in just one round.
+In spite of this, it retains the highest expected return of all the strategies mentioned in this article, and possibly the highest roulette-based return you could ever hope to win with any given bankroll.

 How does this strategy work?
-Basically, you wager your entire bankroll in a single game round at least once, or multiple times if needed.
+Basically, you wager your entire bankroll in a single round, at least once, or multiple times if you wish.
 The specific bets should depend on how much money you start with and how much money you want to end up with.
 Here are some examples:

-- If you have $100 and want to end up with at least $3,000, you should simply make a $100 bet on a random roulette number.
-If you win, you will have $3,600, making your goal a reality.
+- If you start with $100 and want to end up with at least $3,000, you should make a single $100 bet on a random roulette number.
+If you win you will have $3,600, turning your goal into a reality.

-- If you have $100 and want to have at least $10,000, one bet will not be enough for you.
-However, what you can do, is to start with the same bet as in the example #2, but then place another bet of $3,600 on a column or a dozen if the first bet is successful.
-If you win both bets, you will end up with $10,800 and you can happily stop playing.
+- If you start with $100 and want to have at least $10,000, one bet will not be enough for you.
+However, what you could do is start off with the same bet mentioned in the example #2, but then place another bet of $3,600 on a column or a dozen, on the basis of the first bet being successful.
+If you win both bets, you will end up with $10,800, and you can happily stop playing.

-Of course, this strategy also has a major drawback apart from its extremely high volatility.
+This strategy also has a major drawback, however, in addition to its extremely high volatility.
 The play time for this strategy is virtually non-existent.
-You will most likely only play one spin or a couple more if you are lucky (and your target win is really courageous), which is why this strategy is not the right one for players that want to enjoy the game of roulette for a bit longer while they "go through" their bankroll.
+You will most likely have only one spin, or a couple more if you are lucky (and your target win is really ambitious), which is why this strategy is not recommended for players who want to enjoy the game of roulette for a bit longer while they "go through" their bankroll.

-Just as for all of my strategies, I’ve written a separate article about the All-in roulette strategy, which contains all statistical details needed to understand it properly.
+As in all my strategies, I’ve written a separate article about the All-in roulette strategy, which contains all the necessary statistical details to understand it properly.

 Basics of the Reverse Martingale roulette strategy

 The Reverse Martingale strategy is very interesting for many reasons.
-It gives you a really fair chance to hit a big win, while also enjoying the game for a reasonable amount of time that’s also relatively easy-to-predict.
-I think this strategy is a great fit for many people, as it can offer a nice balance between nice expected value, chance to win big, thrill and play time.
+You have a really fair chance of winning big while also enjoying the game for a reasonable amount of time, as well as it being relatively easy to predict.
+This strategy is a great fit for many people, as it can offer a nice balance between a decent expected value, the chance of winning big, major thrills, and extensive playing time.

-You might have heard about a very well-known strategy called Martingale, which consists in placing one of the even chance bets doubling the wagered amount every time you lose.
-However, that doesn’t really work.
-You can read more information about this strategy and take a look at the simulations that prove it in my article about scam roulette strategies.
+You might have heard about this very well-known strategy known as Martingale, which consists of placing a single even-chance bet, and then doubling the wagered amount every time you lose.
+However, this doesn’t really work.
+You can read more about this strategy and take a look at the simulations that prove why it doesn’t work, in my article about scam roulette strategies.

-So, the Martingale strategy consists in increasing your bet size when you lose.
+The Martingale strategy essentially consists of increasing the size of your bet whenever you lose.
 The Reverse Martingale strategy is the opposite.
 You increase your bet every time you WIN.
-That lets you transform a random series of lucky spins into huge possible wins.
+This enables you to transform a random series of lucky spins into huge possible wins.

-I’ll use an example to show you how this strategy works.
-Imagine a player with a $100 bankroll that starts by betting $1 on any number on the roulette table layout.
+Here is an example to show you how this strategy works.
+Imagine a player starting off with a $100 bankroll, who begins by betting $1 on any number on the roulette table.

-- If he wins, he takes the amount he won ($36) and wagers it again by placing a $36 bet on a random number.
+- If they win, they take the amount they initially won ($36), then wager it again by placing a $36 bet on a random number.

-- If he wins the $36 bet, he happily collects his money ($1,296) and leaves the table, or keeps betting again with $1 to have a chance to win once again.
-If he loses, he goes back to the step $1 and continues from there.
+- If they win this $36 bet, they happily collect their money ($1,296) and leave the table, or keep betting again with an initial $1 to have a chance of winning once again.
+If they lose, they go back to the first step of $1 and begin again from there.

 The player from the example above has only two possible outcomes:

-- He either loses his $100 and leaves the table,
+- They either lose their entire $100 and leave the table,

-- or he manages to win two bets in a row, collects his win of $1,296 and also gets to keep the portion of his bankroll he hasn’t wagered yet, or he can choose to continue, "play through" the remaining portion of his bankroll and possibly win another $1,296.
+- or they manage to win two bets in a row, collect their winnings of $1,296, and keep the portion of their bankroll they haven’t yet wagered, or they can choose to continue, "play through" the remaining portion of their bankroll and possibly win another $1,296.

-Of course, the outcome of the strategy differs a lot, depending on the percentage of your bankroll you want to wager as your initial bet and the satisfying win that you aim for.
-I get into everything in the separate article about the Reverse Martingale strategy.
+The outcome of this strategy will vary enormously, depending on the percentage of the bankroll you wish to wager as your initial bet, and the satisfying amount you aim to win.
+I go into everything in more detail in the separate article about the Reverse Martingale strategy.
 Read it and find out why I think this strategy really is the best way to play roulette.

 Find out more about my strategies

-As I promised, here are the links to the separate articles about all four strategies:
+As promised, here are the links to the separate articles about all four strategies:

-In each of those articles, you can find detailed explanation of the strategies, as well as simulations and calculations that clearly show how they behave in real-life situations.
-If you want to know everything about my strategies, I suggest you read the articles linked above, or at least those in which you are interested.
+In each of these articles, you can find detailed explanations about each of the strategies, as well as simulations and calculations that clearly show how they behave in real-life situations.
+If you want to know absolutely everything about my strategies, I suggest you read the articles linked above or at least those which interested you.

-As I already mentioned, there isn’t a strategy that’s suitable for everybody.
-Each player prefers something else and every roulette strategy has its advantages and disadvantages.
-Now, I could just tell you to read the individual articles to learn more, but I will try to sum things up and put together some recommendations, because I know that not everybody wants to get into specifics.
+As already mentioned, there is no single strategy that’s suitable for everybody.
+Each player has their own roulette strategy, including their advantages and disadvantages.
+I could simply tell you to read the individual articles and find out more, but I will try to sum things up and give you some recommendations on the basis of not everyone wanting to get into specifics.

-- The Constant proportion strategy is a bit more balanced thanks to its self-regulating mechanism of changing bet sizes, but it’s a bit more difficult to use, because you have to calculate the proper bet size in each game round.
-However, after some time, it should be easy enough to do it pretty much automatically.
+- The Constant Proportion strategy is a bit more balanced thanks to its self-regulating mechanism of changing bet sizes, but it’s a bit more difficult to use because you have to calculate the proper bet size in each game round.
+You should be able to do this pretty much automatically after a while though.

-- The All-in strategy has a potential to deliver huge wins, but is extremely risky, overly volatile and you are very likely to just play one or two spins, so its play time is not ideal to say the least.
+- The All-in strategy has the potential to deliver huge wins but is also extremely risky, overly volatile, and likely to give you just one or two spins, so play time is not ideal to say the least.

-- The Reverse Martingale strategy is the best in my opinion.
-It has a predictable play time, offers a fair chance to win really big and has great expected value.
-However, it’s not suitable for live play in most cases, because the basic bet has to be small (unless you have a really big budget), which is a problem because of land based casinos’ bet size limits.
+- The Reverse Martingale strategy is the best strategy n my opinion.
+It has a predictable amount of play time, offers a fair chance to win really big, and has great expected value.
+However, this is not suitable for live play in most cases due to the basic bet size needing to be small (unless you have a really big budget), which is a problem because of the bet size limits of land-based casinos.

-Whatever you end up choosing, always keep in mind that roulette is a game with negative expected value for the players, which means you will always lose money in the long run.
-My strategies are not a miracle way to make the house edge go away, but they are trying to minimize its effect on your bankroll.
+Whatever you end up choosing, always keep in mind that roulette is a game with negative expected value for the players, which means you will always lose money over the long-run.
+My strategies are not a miracle way to remove the edge enjoyed by the house, but to minimize its effect on your bankroll.

-If you find some of the strategies particularly interesting, be sure to read its dedicated article and get to know it really well before actually trying it.
+If you find some of the strategies particularly interesting, be sure to read its accompanying in-depth article to fully understand the details before trying it out.
 And if you decide to give it a try in a real casino, good luck at the tables!